react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-actions.md

 The library exports several action creators under the `CommonActions` namespace.
 You should use these action creators instead of writing action objects manually.

+Common actions are available as methods on the `navigation` object.

 ### navigate

 The `navigate` action allows to navigate to a specific route.
 It takes the following arguments: